 This process will include consideration of the specific land use zoning objectives and flood risk will be presented for the settlements.
 Comment will be provided on the use of the sequential approach and Justification Test.
-Recommendations will be presented on how flood risk is proposed to be managed within the settlement.
+Recommendations will be presented on how flood risk is proposed to be managed within the settlement those lands demonstrated to be at risk of flooding to ensure future development satisfies Criteria 3 of this Justification Test.